 Acute glomerulonephritis, rheumatic fever and heart diseases such as endocarditis, pericarditis and myocarditis are classified as potential sequelae.
 Rheumatoid arthritis and inflammation of the CNS such as Sydenham’s chorea can also follow an infection with S. pyogenes.

 Means of choice for the treatment of a S. pyogenes are penicillin G or V. Cephalosporins of the first to third generation, or macrolides can also be used.

 Group B: Streptococcus agalactiae

 Like S. pyogenes, a culture of S. agalactiae shows a large yellowish zone of hemolysis and is thus also classified as streptococcus with beta-hemolysis.
 Due to having the B antigen in its cell wall, it is part of the Group B streptococci.

-S. agalactiae is well-known for its connection to septicaemia in newborns.
-It is believed that colonisation of the female vagina by B streptococci could be proven in 5 – 20 % of all cases.
-During childbirth, they can be transmitted to the child and cause septicaemia in newborns and meningitis.
+S. agalactiae is well-known for its connection to septicemia in newborns.
+It is believed that colonization of the female vagina by B streptococci could be proven in 5 – 20% of all cases.
+During childbirth, they can be transmitted to the child and cause septicemia in newborns and meningitis.